Childhood Cancer Awareness: What To Know

 Causes of childhood cancer

-Unlike adult cancers, which may be related to lifestyle factors and long-term habits, childhood cancers are mostly related to DNA changes or inherited mutations.
+Unlike adult cancers, which may be related to lifestyle factors and long-term habits, childhood cancer types are mostly related to DNA changes or inherited mutations.
 Children who receive a mutated gene from a parent are more likely to have certain types of childhood cancer.
 These genes may be able to be spotted with blood and genetic testing for cancer predisposition.
 Genes are not always linked to cancer diagnoses, but these tests can increase the chance of catching it early.

 Environmental factors, such as prolonged exposure to elevated radiation levels, can cause some childhood cancers.
 There is also some evidence that having parents who smoke cigarettes has a link to cancer risk in children, but this evidence has not been conclusive.